conversejs/converse.js/docs/source/developer_api.rst

 .. code-block:: javascript

+    converse.plugins.add('myplugin', {
+        initialize: function () {

             var errback = function (iq) {
                 // The query was not successful, perhaps inform the user?
                 // The IQ stanza returned by the XMPP server is passed in, so that you
                 // may inspect it and determine what the problem was.
             }
             var callback = function (messages) {
                 // Do something with the messages, like showing them in your webpage.
             }
-    converse.archive.query(callback, errback))
+            this._converse.archive.query(callback, errback))

+        }
+    });

 **Waiting until server support has been determined**